hashkat/hashkat/docs/tutorial06.md

 ## Constructing The Network

-Since we've already modified our input file for an agent follow model in the previous tutorial, all we have to do is change the follow model in the INFILE.yaml to *preferential_agent*, and ***#k@*** will do the rest.
+Since we've already modified our input file for an agent follow model in the previous tutorial [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial05/INFILE.yaml), all we have to do is change the follow model in the INFILE.yaml to *preferential_agent*, and ***#k@*** will do the rest.

 ## Running and Visualizing The Network